 We know, working on all this is easier said than done.
 Hacking the SEO game requires quite a bit of knowledge about the system as well as technical skills, which is why it isn’t easy to do on your own.
 So why should you bother trying or perhaps even paying a digital marketer to do it for you?

 Well, the main reason is that people are probably already using search engines to find the products or services that your business offers.
 These are real people searching for what your business offers – research has shown 72% of consumers visited a store within a 5-mile radius after a local search.
 If they can’t find you on Google, your competitors that rank high will be reaping all the benefits in the SEO race.

 There is also this thing called ad fatigue.
 Consumers see more and more advertising online, which can create an adverse reaction.
 While paying for Google Ads can be a quicker and easier way to the top, research shows between 70% and 80% of users completely ignore paid advertisements.
 So, ranking organically is really the best kind of advertising there is, and it’s free!

 Did we get you convinced of the powers of SEO but you’re not sure where to start?
-To succeed in SEO, a well thought-out SEO strategy is key.
-Why not book a custom 1-on-1 SEO strategy session with Gordon Digital's in-house SEO specialist?
+To succeed in SEO, a well-thought-out SEO strategy is key.
+Why not book a call with Gordon Digital’s in-house SEO specialist?